smart-on-fhir/installer/README.md

 3. [Ansible 2.1.0](http://docs.ansible.com/intro_installation.html)

 *Note:* Ansible is not supported on Windows.
-If you want to build a SMART on FHIR VM on Windows, please use the version of the installer in the "ansible-guest" branch which runs Ansible on the guest machine instead of using the one on the host OS.
-To switch the branch, execute `git checkout ansible-guest` before running `vagrant up`.
-Another options is to follow the instructions in the "Building SMART-on-FHIR on fresh Ubuntu 16.04 machine (without Vagrant)" section in this document.
+If you want to build a SMART on FHIR VM on Windows, please use the version of the installer which runs Ansible on the guest machine instead of using the one on the host OS.
+To enable this mode, please edit `Vagrantfile` by commenting out the "ansible" provisioner and enabling second "shell" provisioner before running `vagrant up`.
+An alternative options is to follow the instructions in the "Building SMART-on-FHIR on fresh Ubuntu 16.04 machine (without Vagrant)" section in this document.